-- Do I have to make a reservation?
-I recommend that you buy your ticket online to make sure that there are places at the time you prefer.
+- Reservations: I recommend that you buy your ticket online to make sure that there are places at the time you prefer.

 6 The 6th floor of the Pompidou Center

-I advise you to visit the Pompidou Center, both for the contemporary art exhibitions and for the viewpoint at the top of the building.
-If you don't have time to see the museum, you can go directly to the terrace on the 6th floor, where the entrance is free.
+I recommend that you visit the Pompidou Center, both for the contemporary art exhibitions and for the observation deck at the top of the building.
+If you do not have time to see the museum, you can go directly to the terrace on the 6th floor.
+The entrance to this part is free.